Day one (about 58 miles/93km)

 Head up the pastoral Vale of Clwyd to Colwyn Bay.
 This traditional seaside resort is changing fast.
 The bay – a sandy crescent that goes on for miles – looks better than ever.
-There’s a new beach with Saharan quantities of fresh sand, a revitalised promenade and Colwyn Bay Watersports Centre, all close to Eirias Park, a lovely 50-acre/20ha ‘park by the sea’.
+There’s a new beach with Saharan quantities of fresh sand, a revitalised promenade close to Porth Eirias, a lovely 50-acre/20ha ‘park by the sea’.

 Day two (about 5 miles/8km)

 You’ll need a full day to do justice to Llandudno and its surroundings.
 The ‘Queen’ of Welsh resorts really does have regal qualities.
 Perhaps it’s the perfectly preserved Victorian and Edwardian seafront lined with candy-coloured hotels.
 Or those wide, well-planned shopping streets with their ornate canopies.
 Or possibly the pier, the longest in Wales.